ghudiczius/docker-media-sonarr/README.md

 # Sonarr

 Simple docker image for Sonarr without any bloat, built on the official mono image.
-Sonarr runs as user `sonarr` with `uid` and `gid` 1000.
+Sonarr runs as user `sonarr` with `uid` and `gid` `1000` and listens on port `8989`.

 ## Usage